lennono/The-Sleeping-Barber-Problem-Python/README.md

 # The-Sleeping-Barber-Problem-Python
-A sleeping barber implementation done in Python
+A sleeping barber implementation done in Python.
+Making use of multiprocessors and mulitprocessing.

-The Barber doesn't look at the customers in FIFO manner, with the basic Python threading there is no way of doing so.
-Please review my java version for an idea on how to create a barber shop, in a more fair manner
+A continous stream of customers can be imitated if you add a while loop to the customer function